3 Reasons to Add Your Location to Your Website

 Your target market is probably more likely to search for “your-location your-product” than “your-product”.
 For example, “Chicago wedding photographers” makes more sense as a search term than just “wedding photographers”.

 2. You’ll build customer trust.

 Letting customers know where you’re actually located adds credibility to your website or business.
 Otherwise, you’re just a vague concept floating around on the internet.
-Include your physical location so that visitors can place you in their minds.
+Include your physical location so that

 3. You may improve your rating in search engines.

 It has been argued that including a physical address can boost Google’s trust in your website.
 This has not been proven to be an indisputable fact, but there is some evidence indicating that having a real world, verifiable address on your website boost your site’s credibility according to Google, which DOES impact your ranking.
 Read more in this article at SearchEngineLand.visitors can place you in their minds.

 Tip #1: Add your postal address to your site’s pages